microsoft/code-with-engineering-playbook/TECH-LEADS-CHECKLIST.md

 - [ ] Robust treatment of secrets.
 - [ ] Encryption for data in transit (and if necessary at rest) and password hashing.

 ## Observability
-- [ ] Solution faults and errors are logged.
+- [ ] Application faults and errors are logged.
-- [ ] Additional information and metrics collected depending on use case.
 - [ ] Metrics collected to identify health of the services.
+- [ ] Latency for servicing a request is logged, as appropriate for the solution.
+- [ ] Significant business and funtional events that are important are tracked and related metrics collected.
 - [ ] Logging configuration can be modified without code changes (eg: debug mode).
 - [ ] GDPR compliance is ensured regarding PII (personal identifiable information).